 Examples of Magic or Occult “healing” and its Consequences

-As with all forms of sorcery or witchcraft, you get in involved in charming you are opening up to demonic infestation.
-Consequently, demonic occult subjection effects the character of the person concerned.
+As with all forms of sorcery or witchcraft, if you get in involved in charming you are opening up to demonic infestation.
+Consequently, demonic occult subjection affects the character of the person concerned.
 As a result of sorcery, one can be plagued by fits of temper and fury, quarrelsomeness, avarice, and a domineering personality.
-Getting into the occult is also breeding ground for “mental illness.”
+Getting into the occult is also a breeding ground for “mental illness.”

 “A girl was charmed at the age of three.
 As far back as she can remember, she has suffered from depression, suicidal thoughts, self-tormenting ideas, and numerous accidents.
 In one year, she had three concussions.
 Her brother, who was also subjected to a magic charms, suffers from the same mental disorders.
 He is unruly and afflicted with suicidal thoughts.
 He has finally developed a compulsion to kill children in the name of God.

 Not all compulsions, of course, have an occult background.
 But in about one-half of the compulsive neurotics I have counseled, I was able to detect occult activity in the past.”
 (Occult ABC 137-138)

 “A man went to an occult charmer in Herisau, Switzerland.
 The treatment he received led to the cure of his organic symptoms.
 But since then the patient has suffered from depression.
 At night he hears knockings and rattlings and sees faces and mutilated figures.”
 (Occult ABC, 138)

 “A woman had been to see Hugentobler in Switzerland, when she was a girl, to be treated by magic.
 Hugentobler wrote out a pact in which she sold herself to the devil.
 The woman had to sign it, then tear the paper up and drink it with water.
 The result was that she was healed.
 But ever since she was suffered from anxiety nervousness, depression, and suicidal thoughts.”
 (Occult ABC, 139)